wimdenherder/OAuthTokenFromAppsScriptToGoogleApi/README.md

 # Description
 This piece of Google Apps Script code helps you to:
 - create Google OAuth Tokens
+- set scopes (see manifest file)
-- connect to (external) Google Api's.
+- connect to (external) Google Api's from within Google Apps Script

 Many of the Google APIs are already available in Google Apps Script, so first have a look here:
 - [Apps Script](https://developers.google.com/apps-script)